-The Computational Modeling in Physics (CMP) research program launched in 2016 exploring how the learning of Bootstrap can enhance teachers’ skills and identity as Computer Technology (CT) learners and as integrated CT/physics teachers, and also how engaging students in the learning of integrated Bootstrap/Modeling physics enhance students’ CT skills and identity, while also improving performance in physics.
+The Computational Modeling in Physics (CMP) research program launched in 2016 exploring how the learning of Bootstrap and Pyret can enhance teachers’ skills and identity as Computer Technology (CT) learners and as integrated CT/physics teachers, and also how engaging students in the learning of integrated Bootstrap/Modeling physics enhance students’ CT skills and identity, while also improving performance in physics.

 The aim of the research is to develop a method for teaching computational thinking to 9th graders in the context of an existing 9th grade science course (Physics First), while creating curriculum resources to support this learning goal.
 We are finding synergies that could mean that students will understand the physics concepts better, learn key concepts of computer science and programming, and gain experience with putting their knowledge to practical use.